Rational links and DT invariants of quivers: Quivers and rational tangles

 \begin{enumerate} \item Start with the (rescaled) skein module evaluation of the trivial tangle

 which is already in quiver form.

-\item Act with a twist operation $T$ or $R$ on the generating function of rescaled skein module evaluations $\sum_{j\geq 0}\langle \tau \rangle^\prime$ in quiver form as described in the proof of Theorem~\ref{thm:TRonQS}. \item Repeat step 2 for every crossing as determined by the odd-length continued fraction expansion of the rational number $p/q$. \item Close off the tangle by replacing: \begin{itemize} \item $UP[j,k]\mapsto a^{-j} q^{j^2+k^2} \frac{\qp{a^2 q^{2-2j-2k}}{j}}{\qpp{j}}$ \item $OP[j,k] \mapsto a^{-j+k} q^{(j-k)^2} \frac{\qp{a^2 q^{2-2j}}{j-k}}{\qpp{j-k}}$ \end{itemize} Here we write $k$ for the sum of all active summation indices and $j$ for the sum of all summation indices.
-Note that the possible denominators $\qpp{j}$ and $\qpp{j-k}$ divide the additional numerator $\qpp{j}$ present in the factor ${j \brack k}_+$ of the rescaled skein module evaluation.
-Finally, use cancellation and Lemma~\ref{lemlong} to bring the result into quiver form. \end{enumerate} \end{thm} \begin{proof} After computing the rescaled skein module evaluations for the rational tangle $\tau_{p/q}$ in quiver form as in the proof of Theorem~\ref{thm:TRonQS}, it only remains to compute the closure.
-The closure rules are obtained from the ones in Section~\ref{sec:clos} by omitting the factor ${j \brack k}_+$, which is already accounted for by the rescaling. \end{proof}
+\item Act with a twist operation $T$ or $R$ on the generating function of rescaled skein module evaluations $P^\prime(\tau)$ in quiver form as described in the proof of Theorem~\ref{thm:TRonQS}. \item Repeat step 2 for every crossing as determined by the odd-length continued fraction expansion of the rational number $u/v$.
+This computes an expression in quiver form \eqref{eqn:equiverform} for $P^\prime(\tau_{u/v})$. \item Apply the closure rules to close off the tangle.
+Since we are working with generating functions for rescaled skein module evaluations, the rules from Section~\ref{sec:clos} take the following form: \begin{itemize} \item $UP[j,k]\mapsto a^{-j} q^{j^2+k^2} \frac{\qp{a^2 q^{2-2j-2k}}{j}}{\qpp{j}}$ \item $OP[j,k] \mapsto a^{-j+k} q^{(j-k)^2} \frac{\qp{a^2 q^{2-2j}}{j-k}}{\qpp{j-k}}$ \end{itemize} Here we write $k$ for the sum of all active summation indices and $j$ for the sum of all summation indices.
+Now recall that the summands of the resulting generating functions contain a $q$-multinomial with numerator $\qpp{j}$, which we use to cancel the denominators $\qpp{j}$ or $\qpp{j-k}$ that appear in the closure rules.
+Once this is done, the generating function is in almost quiver form.
+That means, it would be in quiver form, were it not for the additional factors $\qp{a^2 q^{2-2j-2k}}{j}$ or $\qp{a^2 q^{2-2j}}{j-k}\qp{q^{2+2j-2k}}{k}$.
+Finally, we use Lemma~\ref{lemlong} to bring the result into quiver form at the expense of doubling the number of summation indices. \end{enumerate} \end{theorem}

+The following theorem gives a slight variation of the previous algorithm, which we will need later.